essiecheng/Power-Outage-Analysis/README.md

 A barchart was created to get an idea of the distribution of climate regions.

 <iframe src="climate_regions_dist.html" width=800 height=600 frameBorder=0></iframe>

+The Northeast region appears to be the most prevalent region with power outages in the data set, and the West North Central region least.

 #### 'OUTAGE.DURATION' Distribution
 A histogram was created to get an idea of the distribution outage durations.